HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Navigate to HACS and choose the overflow menu in the top right corner of the Home Assistant Community Store.
 - Choose Custom repositories and paste the url: https://github.com/HAEdwin/homeassistant-apsystems_ecu_reader in the Repository field.
 - Choose Type > Integration and select the [Add]-button.
 From this point it might allready have been added to the personal store repository.
-If not, wait for it to appear.
+If not, wait for it to appear then close the Custom repositories dialog window.
 - In HACS search for APsystems and the APsystems ECU Reader will be listed in de Available for download section.
 - From the overflow menu on the right select [Download] and automatically the latest version will be listed for download so choose [Download].
 - HA Settings will now show the repair action that a Restart is required, submit the action and HA will restart.